 Marco DaSilva is a Brazilian-American artist whose symbol-based works explore hybridity through the intersections of painting and craft.
-His graphic style of making combines painting and collaging of objects, textures and mediums.
-His works combine bold colors that investigate ritual and storytelling through a queer lens.
-He creates his own mythology in the process, providing a richly saturated landscape of his own world to the viewer.
+His mosaics examine camouflage and syncretism, combining symbols from American culture, Catholic saints, and Afro-Brazilian deities into hybrid works that examine objects as relics.
+His graphic style blends the collaging of objects, textures, and mediums to investigate ritual and storytelling through a queer lens.
+DaSilva creates his own mythology in the process, offering a richly saturated landscape of his world to the viewer.

 Contact: mdasilva115@gmail.com